-Summary of benefits for the Standard Option of the Government Employees Health Association, Inc. 2018
+Summary of Benefits for the Standard Option of the Government Employees Health Association, Inc. 2019

 Do not rely on this chart alone.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
+You can obtain a copy of our Affordable Care Act Summary of Benefits and Coverage at www.geha.com/sbc.
 On this page we summarize specific expenses we cover; for more detail, look inside.